hericlesme/visualstudio-docs.pt-br/docs/sharepoint/walkthrough-creating-a-web-part-for-sharepoint.md

 - Edições com suporte do Microsoft Windows e do SharePoint.

-- Visual Studio 2017 ou uma edição de Visual Studio Application Lifecycle Management (ALM).
+- Visual Studio 2017 ou serviços de DevOps do Azure.

 ## <a name="create-an-empty-sharepoint-project"></a>Criar um projeto vazio do SharePoint